oracle-livelabs/apex/ai-world-hol-apex/4-extend-app/extend-app.md

 ###  Objectives
 By the end of this lab, you will:
-- Learn how to utilize additional LLMs (like Grok) within your APEX App.
+- Learn how to utilize additional LLMs (like Llama or Grok) within your APEX App.

 ###  Prerequisites
 This lab assumes you have: